 My friend Mary Anne and I love going to a Japanese restaurant called Japonica, near Union Square in New York City.
 We always get the sliced avocado appetizer with a creamy miso dressing to start, which is one of her craving dishes.
 I decided to try and recreate her favorite dish so that we can both have it at home.

-What Mary Anne and I talk about changes – kids, work, travel – but the place and the menu stay the same.
-If a foolish consistency is in fact the hobgoblin of little minds, then once or twice a year, we are quite satisfied with our foolish lunches.
+Mary Anne and I talk about all of the changes in our lives — kids, work, travel — but the place and the menu stay the same.
+If a foolish consistency is, in fact, the hobgoblin of little minds, then once or twice a year, we are quite satisfied with our foolish lunches.

 Avocado Salad with Creamy Miso Dressing

 - 1 tablespoon lemon juice

 - 1 teaspoon Ponzu sauce or rice vinegar (see Note)

 - 4 cups mixed baby greens (or shredded romaine)

 - In a blender of a food processor, combine the ginger, oil, water, miso, lemon juice, Ponzu or rice vinegar, honey, garlic, and pepper.

 - Pile the greens in four small places.
 Cut the avocados in half, remove the peel, and slice the halves crosswise into ¼-inch pieces.
 Fan out each avocado half over the greens, and drizzle the dressing evenly over each avocado and the lettuce.
 (Yes, it seems fussy, but it looks awesome, and that’s how they do it at Japonica, and that’s how I’m doing it at my house.)

 - Instead of doing a combo of the rice vinegar and the lemon juice or Ponzu, go ahead and choose just one of these items and use 2 tablespoons.
 You will still get a wonderful dressing, just with fewer ingredients.